 The Mori Building Digital Art Museum: Borderless teamLab is a rather long and unusual name for a museum.
 It is also rather unusual, because it is the first museum exclusively dedicated to digital art in the world.
-Due to its unique focus on technology and digital art, this museum couldn’t be located anywhere else, but Tokyo, Japan, where technology is a national cult.
+Due to its unique focus on technology and digital art, this museum couldn’t be located anywhere else, but Tokyo, Japan, where technology is a national phenomenon.

 If originality was desired as a concept, the Japanese achieved it.
 Before going into detail about the attractions of this digital art mecca, let’s start by saying from the beginning that they could not find a better place to build it.
 The Digital Art Museum is located on Odaiba, an artificial island that is linked to Tokyo by a beautiful Rainbow Bridge, reaching almost 800 meters long.